Components Contacts Contacts Edit

 How to Access

-- Select Components → Contacts
+- Select Components → Contacts from the drop-down menu of the Joomla!
+Administrator Panel.

 In this section, you can enter information about the Contact, such as name, address, e-mail, and so on.
 The options allow you to control settings such as what information gets displayed for each Contact.